 35. FACT: Bryant once said he may not be the first SEC coach to recruit an African-American athlete, but he wouldn’t be the third.
 He was tied for sixth with Vanderbilt.
 They were preceded by Kentucky (1967), Tennessee (1968), in-state rival Auburn (1970), Florida (1970) and even Mississippi State (1970).
 They all lined up black players before Alabama and Vanderbilt, in 1971.

 37. FACT: Years after Cunningham ran for 135 yards and two touchdowns in USC’s 42-21 rout of the Crimson Tide, a tale surfaced that Bryant paraded Cunningham around the Alabama locker room, stating he was an example of what a football player looked like.
 Alabama quarterback Scott Hunter and other players denied it happened.
-John Papadakis was the loudest promoter of the Cunningham tale, but he may have had an ulterior motive.
-He tried to write a screenplay.
-The screen played failed but the story circulated in California long enough for Bryant apologists to embrace it.
+John Papadakis was the loudest voice in the room promoting of the Cunningham tale, but he may have had an ulterior motive.
+Papadakis and writer Steven Travers discussed a screenplay.
+Travers, a USC, alumnus, twists himself into a pretzel trying in the face over overwhelming evident it never happened in an effort to legitimize the Cunningham tale in his book, "One Night, Two Teams."
+The screen played failed but the story circulated in California long enough it spread far enough for Bryant apologists to embrace it.
+Among them have been Alabama author Keith Dunnavant and Winston Groom, an Alabama alumnus that wrote Forrest Gump.
 Cunningham played along with the myth until 43 years later he admitted in the Showtime documentary it never happened.

 38. FACT: Bryant couldn’t have predicted Cunningham would overwhelm his team.
 The more significant player for Bryant to single out for the future was quarterback Jimmy Jones.
 Condredge Holloway of Huntsville Ala., was a senior in 1970, but he left his home state for Tennessee to become the first Southeastern Conference black quarterback, in 1972.
 Holloway said Bryant offered him a scholarship as a defensive back, but he told him Alabama’s fans weren’t ready for a black quarterback.
 It’s another example of Bryant dragging his feet and caving in to bigots.